 We used the test sample to assess and compare the performances of the original and the updated qSOFA models.
 We assessed performance in terms of discrimination, as the area under the receiver operating characteristics curve (AUC), and calibration, as the integrated calibration index (ICI).
 For AUC, an acceptable performance is above 0.7 where higher AUCs correspond to better discrimination and values below 0.7 show poor discrimination.
 Regarding ICI no standard for performance exists, but a lower index close to 0 corresponds to a better calibration.
 We compared the performances of the original and updated qSOFA models by calculating the absolute differences in performance estimates.

 We also compared the original and updated qSOFA scores.
-In the original qSOFA publication, (i.e.We calculated the odds ratios associated with each level of the updated score using the same method and tabulated the odds ratios of the original and updated scores side by side.
+In the original qSOFA publication (20), odds ratios where only presented for the individual dichotomized predictors.
+We used those odds ratios, together with the presented mortality for patients with a score of 0, to construct a model and calculate the odds ratios for each level of the score (i.e. 0, 1, 2 and 3) by averaging the predicted probabilities of the outcome in all patients in the validation sample with the same score.
+We calculated the odds ratios associated with each level of the updated score using the same method and tabulated the odds ratios of the original and updated scores side by side.

 To estimate 95% confidence intervals associated with new optimal cutoffs, performance estimated, differences in performance estimates, and odds ratios for score levels we used an empirical bootstrap procedure with 1000 iterations.
 During each iteration, the entire study process – from splitting of the sample into training, validation, and test samples to the calculation of score level odds ratios – was repeated in a bootstrap sample of the same size as the original sample drawn with replacement.